Daniel Lopez Lauber

 Daniel Lopez Lauber is a Steinway & Sons Educational Partner.

 Piano Tuning & Repair:

-Daniel is a Certified Piano Tuner and Repair Technician and is serving schools, churches, homes, concert halls, restaurants, hotels & nursing homes in the greater Houston area including Montgomery, The Woodlands, Spring, Conroe, Magnolia, Tomball, Willis, Kingwood, Humble, Atascocita, Houston, Klein, Texas.
+Daniel is a Certified Piano Tuner and Repair Technician and is serving schools, churches, homes, concert halls, restaurants, hotels & nursing homes in the Houston, Spring, Klein, Tomball, Cypress, Kingwood, Humble, The Woodlands and Conroe, Texas

 It is quite simple to keep the exterior of your piano clean.
 The most convenient way for removing finger and dust marks of the cabin is using a lightly water dampened microfiber cloth and simply wipe afterwards with a dry one.

 Waxing, polishing and using solvents of any kind is not recommended, as this can damage the fine finish, keys and keybed.
 Never place any objects of any kind on top of your piano.
 This might ruin the finish and cause buzzing on your instrument.

 On the other hand, the inside of your piano should be considered off limits.
 Only a qualified piano technician should be allowed to access the interior of your piano.